hzhou3/papers/README.md

   3. Again, anchor's size need to be set carefully.
   4. IoU seems like a problem for abnormal objects.

+## Fall 2019
+Uploading...

+## About to read

-## Real-time Detection of Steel Strip Surface Defects Based on Improved YOLO Detection Network
+### Real-time Detection of Steel Strip Surface Defects Based on Improved YOLO Detection Network

-## A semi-supervised convolutional neural network-based method for steel surface defect recognition
+### A semi-supervised convolutional neural network-based method for steel surface defect recognition

-## A High-Efficiency Fully Convolutional Networks for Pixel-Wise Surface Defect Detection
+### A High-Efficiency Fully Convolutional Networks for Pixel-Wise Surface Defect Detection

-## Segmentation-Based Deep-Learning Approach for Surface-Defect Detection
+### Segmentation-Based Deep-Learning Approach for Surface-Defect Detection